Can a face mask protect you from coronavirus? Only if you get the right kind

 Walk around any crowded area during flu season and you'll see a common sight: people wearing medical face masks to protect themselves from pollution, germs and other contaminants.
 With the outbreak of a new coronavirus, these face masks are flying off the shelves in almost every drugstore.
 But do they really work?

-Although face masks block large particles from entering your mouth, a more tight-fitting respirator is far more effective at protecting you from airborne illnesses.
-And if you really want to prevent viral infections, your best bet is take all of the precautions you can -- including frequent hand washing and avoiding other sick people.
+Although disposable face masks block large particles from entering your mouth, a more tight-fitting N95 respirator mask is far more effective at protecting you from airborne illnesses.
+Though the risk of contracting coronavirus in the US and other western countries is very small, if you really want to prevent viral infections, your best bet is take all of the precautions you can -- including frequent hand washing and avoiding other sick people.

+As of January 31, 2020, both face masks and N95 respirator masks are hard to find online, especially on Amazon and Walmart.com.
+Many options are either sold out, or are sold by third-party sellers for steep prices.
+You might have better luck heading to your local drugstore for surgical face masks and your local hardware store for N95 masks.

 Face mask vs. respirator